jwood000/RcppAlgos/README.md

 #### Enter _freqs_
-Situtations like this call for the use of the `freqs` argument.
+Situations like this call for the use of the `freqs` argument.
 Simply, enter the number of times each unique element is repeated and Voila!

 ``` r